swarup-p/VSD_Physical_Design_Workshop/README.md

 	./flow.tcl -interactive

-OpenLane has lots of software dependencies and to load these dependencies, use command,
+to load software dependencies of the OpenLane, use command,

 	package require openlane 0.9